liujiale-study/MSAIProj_HP-PPI/README.md

 python train.py
 ```
 The program will train the model for a total of 200 epochs.
-It will also periodically generate timestamped checkpoint folders within the `checkpoints/` folder.
+It will also periodically generate new checkpoint folders within the `checkpoints/` folder.
 As the generated folder will contain the training DataLoader object, each generated checkpoint folder can be quite large (500 - 600MB).
 Therefore, please ensure you have at least 12GB of free disk space before starting the training process.